shruti-singh/shruti-singh.github.io/_pages/about.md

 Hello!
 I am Shruti.

-I am first year Computer Science Ph.D. student at [IIT Gandhinagar](https://www.iitgn.ac.in/).
+I am first year Computer Science Ph.D. student at [IIT Gandhinagar](https://www.iitgn.ac.in/) and I am advised by [Prof. Mayank Singh](https://mayank4490.github.io/).
 My research interest lies in the field of Natural Language Processing.
-Specifically, I am interested in Information Extraction from scientific literature and Common sense reasoning.
+Specifically, I am interested in information extraction from scientific literature and common sense reasoning.
+My research goal is to develop tools that assist researchers at various stages of the research cycle and expedite the process of knowledge discovery.

 Earlier, I was a Research Engineer at [Raxter](https://raxter.io), which is an AI powered research workflow assistant platform.
 Prior to this, I was a Product Engineer at [Sprinklr Inc](https://www.sprinklr.com/).